-Acceleration funds (DKK 140 million) will support upscaling and acceleration of successful initiatives and activities on both thematic programmes (DKK 75 million and DKK 65 million to the Youth Employment and Human Rights Programmes, respectively).
-Activities in Algeria may also be considered for acceleration funding.
+Acceleration funds (DKK 150 million) will support upscaling and acceleration of successful initiatives on both thematic programmes (DKK 90 million and DKK 60 million to the youth employment and human rights programmes respectively).
+The Danish partners will manage these funds, which will be allocated based on decisions by MENA reviews in 2023 and 2024.